Slow Cooker Cranberry Sauce (5-Ingredient)

 If you’re bringing a dish to a holiday party this year, then slow cooker cranberry sauce is the perfect holiday classic to bring along.
 It will seem so special that you made it, and only you & I will know that it’s secretly simple to make.

 And honestly, can you get any simpler than 4 ingredients?
 Trust me, your friends & family will be piling this sauce on their plates like it’s nobody’s business.
-I absolutely love leaning on my trusty ol’ slow cooker for holiday prep, like my effortless slow cooker potatoes and slow cooker sweet potato casserole, and this homemade cranberry sauce is no exception.
+I absolutely love leaning on my trusty ol’ slow cooker for holiday prep, like my slow cooker sweet potato casserole, and this homemade cranberry sauce is no exception.

 It has the best texture when it’s refrigerated then served chilled or at room temperature, so it’s literally the perfect dish to make ahead!
 If you’re planning a Thanksgiving or holiday meal, this can be made up to THREE days ahead of time!
 Now, let’s have a moment for the star of this show – cranberries.
 Did you know that cranberry sauce doesn’t have to be hogged by Thanksgiving & Christmas?